ggakila/ggakila/README.md

-- 👋 Hi, I’m @ggakila Haggai is the govt name.
+- 👋 Hi, my name is Haggai Gisore Nyakndi.
-- 👀 I’m interested in android development and machine learning
+- I am an aspriring software engineer.
-- 🌱 I’m currently learning python, javascript and C++
+- I’m interested in specializing in cloud computing and machine learning
-- 💞️ I’m looking to collaborate on learning projects if anyone is interested.
+- I’m currently learning studying at Holberton School and ALX
-- 📫
+- I’m looking to collaborate on learning projects if anyone is interested.

 <!---
 See YA